Market Chains: Consecration and Creativity in the Market for Modern Art

 Book manuscript under contract, Princeton University Press

-The market's gradual organization also resulted in a redefinition of the structure of opportunities available to artists, and ultimately in a reshaping of their creative identities.
+The market's progressive organization also resulted in a redefinition of the structure of opportunities available to artists, and ultimately in a reshaping of their creative identities.
 By making market resources more immediately available to young painters, it made it unnecessary for them to rely on the support provided by circles of fellow artists.
 As a consequence, it also isolated them earlier from the creative dynamics at work in such circles.
-Thus, while artists of the late nineteenth century advanced their art as members of close-knit peer groups, those of the 1910s and 1920s did so as individuals attached to the market intermediaries managing their careers.
+Thus, while artists of the late nineteenth century had advanced their art as members of close-knit peer groups, those of the 1910s and 1920s did so as individuals attached to the market actors managing their careers.
 This shift from collective to individual creativity, I argue, was partially responsible for the relative decline of Paris as a center of radical innovation in the 1920s.